Justine2403/hsr-etl-pipeline/README.md

 ---

 At this stage, the focus is on demonstrating the end-to-end workflow:
- - extracting raw data
- - transforming it into analytics-ready tables
- - using it via a visualization layer.
-Future iterations will include fully automated orchestration, advanced metrics, and comparative analytics.
+ - migrate transformation from python script to dbt
+ - fully automated orchestration with Airflow

 ## Python librairies tools
 ### Dependency management with Poetry